Homeownership as Life Cycle Goldmine: Evidence from Macrohistory: Life-Cycle Model Simulation

-\section{Data}
+\subsection{Data}

-Our main data source is the Macrohistory Database by \cite{jorda2019rate}.
-The database includes novel historical housing market data from \citep{katharina2017noprice}, enabling us to study life cycle portfolio allocation involving the housing market from a long-run perspective.\footnote{In general, \cite{jorda2019rate} estimate bill returns with money market rates or deposit rates of banks when treasury bills are not available.
+Our main data source is the Macrohistory Database by \citet{jorda2019rate}.
+The database includes novel historical housing market data from \citet{katharina2017noprice}, enabling us to study life-cycle portfolio allocation involving the housing market from a long-run perspective.\footnote{In general, \citet{jorda2019rate} estimate bill returns with money market rates or deposit rates of banks when treasury bills are not available.
 They consider a large sample of 10-year bonds that are likely to be held by the representative household.
 The stock market returns are collected from multiple sources, including economic and financial history journals, yearbooks, stock exchanges, newspapers, and company reports.
-The house prices from \cite{katharina2017noprice} are based on the work of \cite{katharina2017dissertation}, who collected the house prices from more than 60 different sources.
+The house prices from \citet{katharina2017noprice} are based on the work of \citet{katharina2017dissertation}, who collected the house prices from more than 60 different sources.
 Other macroeconomic data are primarily from journal publications, central banks, national statistics bureaus, institutions such as the International Monetary Fund, and statistics publications.
-See \cite{jorda2019rate} and \cite{katharina2017dissertation} for details.}
+See \citet{jorda2019rate} and \citet{katharina2017dissertation} for details.}

-Specifically, the Macrohistory Database provides macroeconomic indices, including 10-year government bond return, consumer price index, exchange rate from local currency to US dollar, housing capital appreciation, housing rent return, labor wage, long-term interest rate, short-term interest rate, stock market return, stock dividend return, and treasury bill rate.
-The data spans from 1870 to 2020 across 18 developed countries, covering Australia, Belgium, Canada, Switzerland, Germany, Denmark, Spain, Finland, France, the UK, Ireland, Italy, Japan, Netherlands, Norway, Portugal, Sweden, and the US.
-Although the database does not start all at the same time across indices, assets, and countries, the time series are continuous once they begin.
-Our choice of data is consistent with the literature focusing on the long-run macroeconomic series (\citealp{krishnamurthy2025,muir2017financial}).
-Because the data availability is limited for Canada and Ireland, we exclude them from our simulations.
+Specifically, the Macrohistory Database provides macroeconomic series, such as 10-year government bond return, consumer price index, exchange rate from local currency to U.S. dollar, housing capital gains, housing rental yield, labor wage, long-term interest rate, short-term interest rate, stock market return, stock dividend yield, and treasury bill rate.
+The data spans from 1870 to 2020 across 18 developed countries, covering Australia, Belgium, Canada, Switzerland, Germany, Denmark, Spain, Finland, France, the U.K., Ireland, Italy, Japan, Netherlands, Norway, Portugal, Sweden, and the U.S. Although the database does not start at the same time across series, assets, and countries, the time series are continuous once they begin.
+Our choice of data is consistent with the literature focusing on the long-run macroeconomic series \citep{krishnamurthy2025,muir2017financial}.
+Because the data availability is limited for Canada and Ireland, we exclude them from our simulation.